phillt3/ClubUp/ClubUp/Documentation/Notes.md

 - Use a binding to create a two-way connection between a property that stores data, and a view that displays and changes the data.
 - A binding connects a property to a source of truth stored elsewhere, instead of storing data directly.
 - For example, a button that toggles between play and pause can create a binding to a property of its parent view using the Binding property wrapper.

+##CLLocationManager
+- The central place to manage an app’s location-related behaviors.
+- Use a location-manager object to configure, start, and stop location services.